galaxyproject/galaxy-hub/src/events/gccbosc2018/training/index.md

 <img class="pull-right" src="/src/images/logos/gatk-logo-wrench.png" width="60" alt="GATK" />

-## GATK4
+## GATK4: What's new and how to run it

+GATK4 is the brand new version of the Genome Analysis Toolkit (GATK), an open-source genomics software package focused on variant discovery.
+This workshop will highlight the key changes and updates in the new 4.0 version which was released in January 2018 (see https://software.broadinstitute.org/gatk/gatk4).

+The goal of the workshop is to equip participants with the essential know-how to get started with GATK4, whether they have previously used GATK or not.
+We will walk participants through hands-on exercises aimed at developing familiarity with the GATK4 command line.
+We will also guide participants through several different ways of running GATK4 tools and pipelines on publicly available platforms including but not limited to Galaxy.
+We hope this will help participants understand what are their options and choose the platform that best suits their needs and abilities.

+The workshop will cover the following topics:

-1. Intro to GATK
+1. Introduction to GATK and the Best Practices:
-  - reminder of what GATK is about; purpose, variant calling for newbs, major file formats and so on
+  - Purpose, variant calling basics and standard data types

-2. What's new in GATK4 specifically
+2. What's new in GATK4:
+  - New syntax/invocations, performance improvements and tips & tricks for using GATK effectively
-  - new syntax/invocations, new engine capabilities, new scope of analysis, key improvements, tips & tricks.
+  - Expanded scope of analysis:
+	- Scaling germline variant discovery with GenomicsDB
+	- Calling somatic short variants with the new and improved Mutect2
+	- Calling somatic copy number variants with GATK CNV

-3. Options for running GATK -- hands-on
+3. Options for running GATK
-  - run  "straight up" on laptop (with Docker)
+  - Running tools individually on a laptop (with Docker)
-  - run Spark tools on Google Dataproc
+  - Running Spark-capable tools individually on a Spark cluster (via Google Dataproc)
-  - run pipeline on Cromwell on laptop
+  - Running pipelines on a laptop using Cromwell
-  - run pipeline on Google via Cromwell+Pipelines API (some scripty goodness)
+  - Running pipelines on Google Cloud using Cromwell + Pipelines API
-  - run pipeline on FireCloud in GUI (briefly)
+  - Running pipelines on the FireCloud analysis portal through the web GUI
-  - run pipeline on FireCloud via API + python bindings (lots of scripty goodness)
+  - Running pipelines on FireCloud through the API + Python bindings
-  - run pipeline on Galaxy
+  - Running tools and pipelines on Galaxy

+Free credits will be provided for running on Google Cloud.
+For more information on FireCloud, see https://software.broadinstitute.org/firecloud.

+**Prerequisites:**

+- Basic familiarity with terms and concepts of genetics and genomics, including high-level understanding of high-throughput sequencing technologies and file formats used in genomic analysis.
+- Basic familiarity with the command line environment and usage of command line tools.
+- NO familiarity is expected with Spark or cloud computing concepts.

 <img class="pull-right" src="/src/images/logos/DataCarpentryLogo.png" width="140" alt="Data Carpentry" />